Gilgamesh25/Gilgamesh25/README.md

-- 👋 Hi, I’m @Gilgamesh25
+- 👋 Hi, I’m @FahreziAulasyafa
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web Design and Front-End Developer
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning javascript and their framework like ReactJS
-Gilgamesh25/Gilgamesh25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+- Im Currently studied in Muhammdiyah University Sidoarjo From 2021 - present
-You can click the Preview link to take a look at your changes.
+- understand about html, css and framework, Js and make a web design